Progressive nonfluent aphasia: Presentation

 As the disease develops, speech quantity decreases and many patients become mute.

 Cognitive domains other than language are rarely affected early on.
 However, as the disease progresses, other domains can be affected.
-Problems with writing, reading, and speech comprehension can occur, as can behavioural features similar to frontotemporal dementia.
+Bowel irritation, problems with writing, reading, and speech comprehension can occur, as can behavioural features similar to frontotemporal dementia.

 Diagnosis

 Imaging studies have shown differing results which probably represents the heterogeneity of language problems than can occur in PNFA.
 However, classically atrophy of left perisylvian areas is seen.

 Comprehensive meta-analyses on MRI and FDG-PET studies identified alterations in the whole left frontotemporal network for phonological and syntactical processing as the most consistent finding.
 Based on these imaging methods, progressive nonfluent aphasia can be regionally dissociated from the other subtypes of frontotemporal lobar degeneration, frontotemporal dementia and semantic dementia.

 Classification

 Some confusion exists in the terminology used by different neurologists.
 Mesulam's original description in 1982 of progressive language problems caused by neurodegenerative disease (which he called primary progressive aphasia (PPA) included patients with progressive nonfluent (aphasia, semantic dementia, and logopenic progressive aphasia.